MisterProtocol/RAND-editor/README.md

 ### Highlighting

-This version of the editor supports highlighting of text using colors, on terminals which support colored text.
+This version of the editor supports highlighting of **MARK**ed text using colors, on terminals which support colored text.
 The default highlighting uses dark text on a light gray background.
 Arbitrary colors may be chosen instead using command-line arguments; see the man page for details.